NETZPULSEN/fhp-startups/docs/companies/zehndetails.md

 ---

 We transform research –
-through technology, data and design.
+through technology, data and design.a